moliver28/research-handbook/content/handbook/engineering/development/sec/secure/secret-detection/documentation/_index.md

 ## How to write documentation

 1. Define the questions the documentation should answer
+1. Using the guide on [Documentation topic types](https://docs.gitlab.com/ee/development/documentation/topic_types/), determine what type of document this will be
 1. Create the outline of the page(s)
 1. Get feedback on the questions and outline and update accordingly
 1. Fill out the document's sections